FellipePeixoto/MenusManagerUGUI/README.md

 - Tested on Unity 6000.0.38.

+## Limitations

+-

+## Known Issues

+-

 ## Future Roadmap

 - [x] Include OnBeforeShow, OnShow, OnBeforeHide, OnHide
+- [ ] Add a dropdown to list the menus available from the current menu
+- [ ] Option to keep the last selected object in memory to select it by default when returning to the screen
+- [ ] Undo and Redo functionality
 - [ ] Add labels to better explain what each inspector option does
-- [ ] UNDO and Redo functionality
 - [ ] Better Editor Class structure
-- [ ] Add a dropdown to list the menus available from the current menu
-- [ ] Option to keep the last selected object in memory to select it by default when returning to the screen
+- [ ] Support for Multiple Selection
 - [ ] Add missing parts in the API reference
-- [ ] Support for Multiple Selection
+- [ ] Block repeated Menu names

 ## Contributing